 In accordance with the Organization's policy and relevant accounting guidance, investments measured at fair value using NAV per share as a practical expedient are not categorized in the fair value hierarchy.
-As of June 30, 2017 and 2016, the Organization had no financial instruments that were required to be leveled.
+As of June 30, 2018 and 2017, all of HCZ's investments were valued as such; therefore, the Organization had no financial instruments that were required to be categorized as Level 1, 2, or 3, as previously defined.

-The following tables list the non-marketable limited partnership alternative investments measured at fair value using NAV per share as a practical expedient as of June 30, 2017 and 2016:
+The following tables list the non-marketable limited partnership alternative investments measured at fair value using NAV per share as a practical expedient as of June 30, 2018 and 2017:

-2017 - Fair Value Number of Funds Unfunded Commitments Redemption Frequency (if Currently Eligible) Redemption Notice Period \$449,561,490 13 \$ Quarterly/Semi-annually Some fund investments are subject to lockup periods that have not yet expired.
-In addition, some funds have investments in private companies that cannot be 30 to 90 days.
-In addition to the Notice Period, firms may hold back a portion of the redemption proceeds until completion of the investment Number Unfunded 2016 Redemption Frequency firm's audit at the end of its fiscal year. - Fair Value of Funds Commitments (if Currently Eligible) Redemption Notice Period \$414,673,245 14 \$ Quarterly/Semi-annually Some fund investments are subject to lockup periods that have not yet expired.
+2018 Fair Value Number of Funds Unfunded Commitments Redemption Frequency (if Currently Eligible) Redemption Notice Period \$ 429,465,113 15 \$ - Quarterly/Semi-annually 30 to 180 days.
+Some fund investments are subject to lockup periods that have not yet expired.
 In addition, some funds have investments in private companies that cannot be liquidated in the near term.
-30 to 90 days.
 In addition to the Notice Period, firms may hold back a portion of the redemption proceeds until completion of the investment firm's audit at the end of its fiscal year.
+2017 Fair Value Number of Funds Unfunded Commitments Redemption Frequency (if Currently Eligible) Redemption Notice Period \$ 449,561,490 13 \$ - Quarterly/Semi-annually 30 to 90 days.
+Some fund investments are subject to lockup periods that have not yet expired.
+In addition, some funds have investments In addition to the Notice Period, firms may hold back a portion of the redemption